-Graphic indictment of the physical and psychic horrors of female genital mutilation as well as an uncommonly frank depiction of an extremely patriarchal Arab-American family set Varun Khanna’s “Beyond Honor” apart.
+A graphic indictment of the physical and psychic horrors of female genital mutilation as well as an uncommonly frank depiction of an extremely patriarchal Arab-American family set Varun Khanna’s “Beyond Honor” apart.
+Though it can’t hide occasionally crude dramatics, pic is an undeniably bold and daring tragedy.
+Mumbai-born, Los Angeles-based Khanna points his lens at an immigrant culture other than his own, one colored by post-9/11 Yank antipathy.
 Inevitable controversy could cut both ways, either attracting eager fest and distrib interest or scaring away all comers.

 Latter, though, would be a tragedy in itself, since “Honor” is something of a landmark film on the indie landscape, as well as a programming coup for the Palm Springs fest, which stresses foreign cinema and tends to cede significant indie titles to Sundance and Slamdance (both of which rejected pic).

 The heated topicality of the medieval-style female abuse suffered by the smart, med-student daughter of an Arab father, plus the film’s highly pressurized storytelling delivered by a committed ensemble make up for some obvious flaws, which seem insignificant in retrospect.

 The narrative’s slow, sometimes uneasy build hardly indicates the fireworks to come, but a brief prologue showing a little girl watching a goat being butchered at a farm lays out portentous hints.

 That girl grows up to be attractive and intelligent med student Sahira Abdel-Karim (Ruth Osuna), who exists in both her parents’ traditional Islamic world — she wears head covering at school — and mainstream American life, with nice Anglo b.f. and fellow student Brian (Jason David Smith).